 Next, let’s investigate a larger question: Where, exactly, did the tiny house movement come from?
 Do recent socioeconomic trends provide us with any clues?

 Since the mid-twentieth century, American families have steadily decreased in size.
-The average household now consists of just 2.54 people—but at the same time, the size of our homes increased by 62%.
+The average household now consists of just 2.54 people—but at the same time, the size of our homes has increased by 62%.

 The average American spends one-third of their income on housing; and 1 in 2 Americans admit that they’ve had to make at least one major sacrifice to cover their mortgage in the past 3 years.
 This means that over half of Americans can’t afford to spend as much as they do on housing in the long-term—forcing them to decide between moving to a less desirable location, or downsizing to a smaller home.